gcvp-title5.gif

 The Book

-The Great Central Valley is a large-format, beautifully illustrated portrait of this great valley.
+The Great Central Valley: California’s Heartland is a large-format, beautifully illustrated portrait of this great valley.
 Text by Gerald Haslam explores the natural history, social history, the visual arts, literature and landscape studies drawing from the photographs to create a broad view of the region.
 From natives like William Saroyan, Joan Didion, Gerald Haslam, Merle Haggard and William Everson, to John Steinbeck and Frank Norris, many fine writers have been inspired by this landscape.
 The book draws together a rich selection of literature born here and weave it into a visual and documentary anthology.

 The Great Central Valley Project is a celebration of the valley’s regional character and its importance to the world By portraying its beauty and often overlooked history, the exhibit and book create for valley residents a shared sense of pride and identity with their homeland, and for people elsewhere, a real sense of this place.
 Wherever it is shown it will be convincing evidence that our destiny is tied to the vitality of the land.